raptor-ml/raptor/README.md

 This will generate a bunch of artifacts in the `out` directory.
 The `out` directory also includes a `Makefile` that can be used for integration in any CI/CD pipeline, or even invoked manually.

 <p align="right">(<a href="#top">back to top</a>)</p>

-## ⭐️ Key Features

-* **Easy to use**: Raptor is user-friendly and can be started within 5 minutes.
-* **Eliminate serving/training skew**: You can use the same code for training and production to avoid training serving skew.
-* **Real-time/on-demand**: Raptor optimizes feature calculations and predictions to be performed at the time of request.
-* **Seamless Caching and storage**: Raptor uses an integrated caching system, and store your historical data for training purposes.
-So you won't need any other data storage system such as "Feature Store".
-* **Turns data science work into production artifacts**: Raptor implements best-practice functionalities of Kubernetes solutions, such as scaling, health, auto-recovery, monitoring, logging, and more.
-* **Integrates with R&D team**: Raptor extends existing DevOps tools and infrastructure and allows you to connect your ML research to the rest of your organization's R&D ecosystem, utilizing tools such as CI/CD and monitoring.

-<p align="right">(<a href="#top">back to top</a>)</p>